Blake2912/Blake2912/README.md

 ### Hi there 👋 I am K C Varun
-- 🔭 I’m currently working on .NET and EntityFramework
+- 🔭 I’m currently working on .NET and EntityFramework and C#
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Go
 - 🚀 Languages that I am familiar with C++,Python,Java and Kotlin

 ### Techonologies and Frameworks